-The Greenlink project will require planning permission in Ireland and Wales.
+The Greenlink project requires planning permission in Ireland and Wales.
 A electricity grid connection agreement for 500MW is already in place between Greenlink and the UK’s National Grid for a connection at Pembroke Substation in Wales.

 In Wales, Greenlink will consist of a converter station sited close to the existing Pembroke substation and underground cabling that will predominantly be routed across agricultural land.

-Various detailed technical and environmental surveys are being carried out during the development process to ensure that the final design fully incorporates the challenges and opportunities of the local environment.
+Various detailed technical and environmental surveys have been carried out during the development process to ensure that the final design fully incorporates the challenges and opportunities of the local environment.

 Technical and environmental studies have included:

 construction and access studies;